 - Interdependent leadership cultures operate with the belief that leadership is a collective activity to the benefit of the organization as a whole.

-How do you know what kind of leadership culture you have — and if you have the culture required for the strategy you set?
+But how do you know what kind of leadership culture you have — and whether you have the culture you need for the strategy you set?

-One way to decode your leadership culture is to assess how leaders go about creating shared direction, alignment, commitment (DAC).
+One way to decode your leadership culture is to assess how leaders go about creating shared direction, alignment, and commitment (DAC).
 The process of DAC may vary greatly depending on the predominant leadership culture, as shown below:

 - Direction determines how your organization decides on a way to go.
 Looking at the chart above, you can see that the approach to setting direction could be rooted in compliance (dependent culture), influence (independent culture), or shared exploration (interdependent culture).